 Be aware of the different types of micro-influencers you can look to identify:

 - The ‘been-there-done-that’ person

-All businesses have their own approach to using influencers, and you need to find the formula that works best for you.
+All businesses have their own approach to using influencers, and you need to find the formula that works best for you when creating influencer marketing campaigns.
 Here are some top-line ideas to consider:

 - Telling your story

 - Shouting about your success

 - Helping to avoid/avert rumours